beactivera/100-days-of-code/README.md

 I will spend this day on reading documentation and getting to know features of React.js

 ### 24 - React Documentation
+I will spend this day on reading documentation and getting to know features of React.js

 ### 25 - React Documentation